Dynamic Content Overview

 Why are they useful?

 When you create and deploy dynamic content, you ensure that each learner gets the exact content they need to take based on the answers they provide.
 You save time and energy by eliminating the need to manage multiple assignments, learning programs, and audiences.
 You create dynamic content once and then add it to an assignment or learning program for all audiences.
 After the learner answers the questions, they get a set of specific content items they need to take.
-You can run reports to track learners’ answers and their completion of each content item within the set.
+You can review learners’ answers and their completion of each content item within the set.
 Learners complete dynamic content when they complete all content items shown within the set.

 Let's look at a couple of examples of how you might deploy dynamic content at your organization.

-Example 1: Anti-harassment training: You need to deploy anti-harassment training to all employees including managers across your facilities in the United states.
+Example 1: Anti-harassment training: You need to deploy anti-harassment training to all employees including managers across your facilities in the United States.
 Different states have different requirements and managers have different requirements from employees.

 Option 1, no dynamic content: You could set up an audience for each segment of your population and assign the appropriate course to each audience.
 Managers in California is one audience and they get assigned the anti-harassment course for California managers, employees in California is another audience and they get assigned the anti-harassment course for California employees, Managers in Chicago is a third audience and they get assigned the anti-harassment course for Chicago managers, while the employees in Chicago is a fourth audience and they get assigned the anti-harassment course for Chicago employees, and so on.
 In this option, you could have multiple audiences and multiple assignments to maintain and report on.